 Vision Statement vs. Mission Statement

-Vision and mission statements are essential documents with different objectives.
+Vision and mission statements are both essential—but they serve different functions.

 Collaborative Working